dannlbol/mcibersort_scripts/README.md

 * .txt file of the resulting mixtures

 ### Note on functionality:
 The function populates the proportion table by column, with each population being assigned a set sequence of probabilities.
-A typical example for 3 populations, 6 rows per population
+A typical example for 3 populations, 6 rows per population:

 <img src="/synth_mix_example.png" width="480">